windsuzu/console.jay/content/english-grammar/Present Continuous.md

 ---
-title: When to use present continuous
 draft: false
-date: 2023-11-07 02:13
+date: 2023-11-13 18:26
 tags:
   - english
   - grammar
   - present-continuous
 ---

-Choosing between the [[When to use present simple|present simple]] and present continuous tenses in a sentence can be quite perplexing.
+Choosing between the [[Present Simple|present simple]] and present continuous tenses in a sentence can be quite perplexing.
 However, we can navigate this by following the rules below for using the present continuous tense.

 ## 1. When the action is in progress
 These actions can happen 'now' or 'around now'. (such as these days, weeks, or months).